Bowie vs Eastside Early College High: A vs D in Austin ISD (2025 TEA)

 Performance Metric Bowie High School Eastside Early College HS

-The “Early College” model at Eastside gives students the opportunity to earn college credit while in high school, which is a unique educational pathway that does not show up in TEA scoring.
-That program focus is a genuine differentiator even if the overall numbers are low.
+The “Early College” model at Eastside gives students the opportunity to earn college credit while in high school through a partnership with Austin Community College, which is a unique educational pathway that does not show up in TEA scoring.
+That program focus is a genuine differentiator even if the overall rating is low.

 For the full TEA breakdown, visit the Bowie High school page or the Eastside Early College High school page.